Are You Taking Medicine that Makes You Gain Weight?

 Blood Pressure Medications

-This category is not cut and dry.
-One class of antihypertensives medications that induces weight gain is the β (beta) blockers, medications such as metoprolol or propranolol.
+This category is not cut and dry but many of these drugs can cause a person to gain weight.
+One class of antihypertensives that induces weight gain is the β (beta) blockers, medications such as metoprolol or propranolol.
 There are others.
 The medications are useful for lowering blood pressure and treating heart failure, arrhythmias or coronary artery disease.
 They dilate the blood vessels (reducing pressure inside of them).
 Those cause significant weight gain.

 There are some antihypertensives that cause weight loss, such as diuretics and this occurs due to the reduction in fluid (blood) volume.
-ACE inhibitors and ARBs are two other categories of antihypertensive drugs that occasionally lead to weight gain.
+ACE inhibitors and ARBs are two other categories of antihypertensive drugs that occasionally lead a person to gain weight.
 The determining factor here is the exact medication you’re on, and the type of diet you continue to lead.

-I know two men who started antihypertensive medication therapy in 2017.
+I know two men who started antihypertensive medication therapy several years ago.
 One of the guys maintains his slim, fit frame because he is diligent about working out and eating a lot of salads and veggies (plus lean protein).
 The other man continues to eat a lot of pizza, hamburgers and other junk food… and he’s not only looking more portly in the waist, but his physician has increased his medication dose twice.
 They just put him on a second antihypertensive medication too.

 When I politely poked him and suggested dietary changes to control blood pressure, instead of more fattening foods, and thus, more fat-promoting medications, he said “Ack, whatever Suzy… I’m indestructible you know… and I wanna eat what I want!”
 He’s already suffered a near death experience with a heart attack.
 The challenge that comes from this type of ‘indestructible’ thinking leads to relationship problems.
 I know his wife and she secretly finds him more unattractive than ever.